krzysu/blog.myviews.pl/pages/posts/en/2014-indie-html5-starter/index.md

 - [Platformer Game Starter Kit](http://wootstudio.ca/win8platstarter) - they wrote it is for Windows 8, but you can use them for any HTML5 game, I like the style.

-- [Art & Code from the Glitch](http://www.glitchthegame.com/public-domain-game-art/) - the collaborative, web-based, massively multiplayer game Glitch was shut down.
-But the entire library of art assets from the game, was made freely available, dedicated to the public domain.
+- [Art & Code from the Glitch](http://www.glitchthegame.com/public-domain-game-art/) - the collaborative, web-based, massive multiplayer game Glitch was shut down.
+But the entire library of art assets from the game was made freely available, dedicated to the public domain.

 ## Publishers and web stores